 Hawaiian Shaved Ice S900A Electric Shaved Ice Machine

-What We Like: Easy to set up, store, and clean; simple to use; makes very fluffy ice
+What We Love: Easy to set up, store, and clean; simple to use; makes very fluffy ice

-What We Don't Like: Can’t always keep up with big events, not as durable as pricier models
+What We Don't Love: Can’t always keep up with big events, not as durable as pricier models

-Two block ice molds are included to freeze the ice blocks along, and a non-skid mat for the tray keeps everything steady.
+Two ice molds are included to freeze the ice blocks, as well as a non-skid mat to keep everything steady.

 Dimensions (LxWxH): 8 x 6.5 x 14 inches | Weight: 3 pounds | What’s Included: Support base, two ice molds, non-slip mat

 MANBA Ice Shaver and Snow Cone Machine

-What We Like: Sharp and rust-resistant blades, easy to transport and store, affordable
+What We Love: Sharp and rust-resistant blades, easy to transport and store, affordable

 What We Don't Love: Elbow grease required

 For the price of just a few shaved ice cones at the fair, you can own your very own snow cone powerhouse.
-The manual crank makes it ok for kids to use, although it takes some strength to churn out shaved ice—not necessarily a bad thing if you're looking for fun summer food to make with your kids to keep them occupied.
+The manual crank makes it okay for kids to use, although it takes some strength to churn out shaved ice—not necessarily a bad thing if you're looking for fun summer food to make with your kids to keep them occupied.
 The sharp, high-quality blades make the work a bit easier, and it's constructed of BPA-free material so you can feel safe using it for the entire family.